Tenari/non-fiction/proof-against-contraception.md

 ## Definitions

 - God: The classical theistic conception of God as Pure Acutality, and Goodness Itself
-- Natural Law: rules of conduct arising out of the natural relations of human beings as established by the Creator.
-Rules which so necessarily agree with the nature and state of man that, without observing them, the peace and happiness of society can never be preserved.
+- Natural Law: The idea that all things have objective essences which exist independent of the things themseleves, and the idea that these essences contain a purpose which all instantiations of the essence exist *for*, and the idea that it is good to realize the purpose of a thing, and bad to frustrate the realization of the purpose of a thing.
+The fundamental natural law is: the purpose of rationality is the pursuit of what is good and the avoidance of what frustrates the realization of the good.

 ** **